mxmgorin/gmboy/README.md

   </a>
 </p>

-`GMBoy` is a Game Boy emulator written in Rust, built as a deep dive into emulation and hardware design.
+`GMBoy` is a Game Boy emulator written in Rust.
+It began as a learning project but has since grown into a more ambitious project.
+The goal is to create a fully functional emulator that balances accuracy and performance, while keeping the code readable.

-It focuses on clean code, hardware accuracy, and good performance, making it both a learning project and a solid emulator.
+Here are some highlights:

-✅ High accuracy: passes most Blargg’s & Mooneye test suites
+- High accuracy: passes most Blargg’s & Mooneye test suites
-✅ Good performance: optimized CPU and graphics
+- Good performance: optimized CPU and graphics
-✅ Modern features: save states, visual filters, re-bindable combos, and more
+- Modern features: save states, visual filters, re-bindable combos, and more
-✅ Cross-platform: Windows, macOS, Linux, Android; SDL2 + optional OpenGL
+- Cross-platform: Windows, macOS, Linux, Android; SDL2 + optional OpenGL

 📥 [Download the latest release here](https://github.com/mxmgorin/gmboy/releases/latest)